 When it comes to banking services in the US, the cannabis industry is one of the largest underserved sectors.
 This status quo is largely due to the fact that cannabis is still an illegal substance at the federal level.
 Since banks are regulated by federal laws, they tend to stay away from dealings with owners of marijuana-related businesses.

 The industry was valued at close to $14 billion in 2019 and is expected to record tremendous growth in the coming years.
 Abaca is an American fintech that is keen on tapping this potential.
-In this article, we will look at how Abaca has structured itself to work with banks and entrepreneurs in the cannabis industry.
+In this article, we will look at how Abaca bank has structured itself to work with banks and entrepreneurs in the cannabis industry.

 There are 33 states that have decriminalized cannabis for medicinal use with 14 of these states allowing its use for recreational purposes.

-With banking being one of the challenges for entrepreneurs running cannabis-related businesses, Abaca offers an apt solution.
+With banking being one of the challenges for entrepreneurs running cannabis-related businesses, Abaca banking is an apt solution.
 Through this online platform, you can open a bank account with one of its partner credit unions or banks.
 With this, you are able to access all the fundamental banking services at the comfort of your home or office.

 As of the time of publishing this article, Abaca, in collaboration with its partners, is currently operating in Illinois, Missouri, Oklahoma, North Dakota, and Arkansas.
 This scope applies to cannabis businesses that are plant-touching.
 As of ancillary hemp or cannabis entities, your application can be accepted from any state within the United States.